PlasmaPy/PlasmaPy/docs/contributing/testing_guide.rst

 *assert* :cite:p:`osherove:2013`.
 An |integration test| verifies that multiple software components work together as intended.

-PlasmaPy's tests are run using `pytest` and |tox|.
+PlasmaPy's tests are run using `pytest` and |Nox|.
 Tests are located in the |tests/| directory.
 For example, tests of `plasmapy.formulary` are located in :file:`tests/formulary` and tests of `plasmapy.formulary.speeds` are located in